PrateekRajput12/DevTinder-UI/README.md

 - Get Feed and Add Feed In the Store
 - Add Profile in edit profile show both thing and save editedd profile
 - use toast
+- Build the user card on feed
+- Edit profile feature
+- show toast Message on save of profile
+- See all my connections